QuantumPL/site/content/home/welcome.md

 Our goal is to provide [canonical bibentries](/bib/about) in [BibTeX](https://raw.githubusercontent.com/QuantumPL/bib/main/bbt.bib) and [BibLaTeX](https://raw.githubusercontent.com/QuantumPL/bib/main/biblatex.bib) formats.

-Please [file issues/send PRs](https://github.com/QuantumPL/bib), if you find any mistakes or missing entries.
+Please [use this form](https://forms.gle/watgbhcDa5jkf85T7) if you find any mistakes or missing entries.

 {{% cta cta_link="./publication/" cta_text="See all publications →" %}}
 </center>